Sail Business Loans Lender Review

 With several other small lenders also recently formed, the business is looking to differentiate itself with an algorithm that uses machine learning to deliver better risk analysis.

 Sail Funding reported that it is developing software that can adaptively “become more intelligent” and effectively improve its ability to risk-assess its existing loan book and therefore, increase the rate at which its loan book grows over time.

 NSW and Israeli Government Funded and Supported

-In 2016, Sail Funding participated in the NSW government’s Landing Pad program in Israel, which it was selected for along with seven other startups.
+In its originating year, 2016, Sail Funding participated in the NSW government’s Landing Pad program in Israel, which it was selected for along with seven other startups.

 The eight startups sent representatives to Tel Aviv for two weeks and visited the federal government’s landing pad, and to access some of the best talent, mentors and investors in the world and bring this knowledge back to the Australian startup community.

 In the same year, Sail officially launched its Sydney office, with a team of 10 developers based in Israel.